Game-Master LLMs for Task-Based Role-Play: Supporting the Acquisition of Idiomatic Language in L2 Learning: Limitations Future Work

 \section{Limitations \& Future Work}

-Having more participants would yield more robust and reliable statistical insights, so we plan to continue our work by recruiting additional subjects.
-Another aspect that can be measured is long-term retention, which we intend to evaluate by repeating the post-test approximately one week after the activity.
+Having more participants would yield more robust and reliable statistical insights.
 For future work, several directions are possible: expanding feedback modalities to include not only accuracy but also complexity, fluency, and pronunciation of the target phrases; and exploring alternative storytelling and game-mechanic designs that can be implemented and tested.